-- 8.1 The Parties shall inform the IJB what performance targets and improvement measures it considers the IJB should take account of in the planning and delivery of delegated functions for which responsibility should transfer exclusively to the IJB. - 8.2 Where the responsibility for achieving the targets span delegated and nondelegated services, the Parties and the IJB will work together to deliver these. - 8.3 A set of shared principles for targets, measures and indicators will be developed and agreed by the Parties and the IJB.
-This will take into account the Scottish Government's Guidance on the Outcomes and the associated core suite of indicators for integration. - 8.4 A group comprised of senior staff from both Parties will be responsible for developing a performance framework.
-The framework will be underpinned by the Outcomes and will be developed to drive change and improve effectiveness.
-The framework will be informed by an assessment of current performance arrangements and the development of a set of objectives which the framework will be intended to achieve. - 8.5 This work will be completed by the time the IJB assumes responsibility for delegated functions and resources.
+- 8.1 The Parties shall inform the IJB what performance targets and improvement measures it considers the IJB should take account of, in the planning and delivery of delegated functions for which responsibility should transfer exclusively to the IJB. - 8.2 Where the responsibility for achieving the targets span delegated and nondelegated services, the Parties and the IJB will work together to deliver these. - 8.3 A set of shared principles for targets, measures and indicators known as a Performance Framework, will be maintained and agreed by the Parties and the IJB.
+This will take into account the Scottish Government's Guidance on the Outcomes and the associated core suite of indicators for integration. - 8.4 The performance framework will be underpinned by the Outcomes and will drive change and improve effectiveness.
+The framework will be informed by an assessment of current performance arrangements and the development of a set of objectives which the framework is intended to achieve.